los-cocos/cocos-testcmp/readme.rst

 	- translate to yout OS / your machine paths, translate URLs as needed
 	- use as a checklist to mark what has been done, it is easy to get confused
 	- See below the list for more details about each operation.
-	- When the list us completed, go to the section "Test loop" for details in running comparisons
+	- When the list is completed, go to the section "Test loop" for details in running comparisons

 Setting the main python venv, clone cocos-testcmp, move to the clone's working dir::